 Each Peer Advisor is assigned a group of 18-23 first year advisees.
 Responsibilities of the Peer Advisors include:

 - Contact incoming 1L advisees in the summer before they arrive to welcome them to the Law Center and answer questions (and allay concerns) they may have about law school, the Law Center, and Washington DC.
-PAs would be required (with assistance from OSL) to send frequent communications starting late-June through late-September.
+PAs would be required (with assistance from OSL) to send frequent communications starting mid-July.

 - Help to implement the first year Orientation week program.
-PAs would support Orientation through the Information Table, Campus Tours, PA Dinner, the Welcoming Assembly with President DeGioia and Dean Treanor.
-We would add small group gatherings with advisees or a few PA cohorts, both on and off campus through Orientation week similar to faculty tours (i.e. taking a group to the Botanical Gardens, activities on The Mall, lunch in Chinatown, etc.).
+PAs would support Orientation through the Information Table, Campus Tours and PA Meet-Ups.
+We may add small group gatherings with advisees or a few PA cohorts, both on and off campus through Orientation week similar to faculty tours (i.e. taking a group to the Botanical Gardens, activities on The Mall, lunch in Chinatown, etc.).

-- PAs would also be required to host check in meetings with a small group of their advisees the first two weeks of the semester – checking on how things are progressing, answering questions, etc. PAs would continue to send communications to their advisees about important events for first-year students the first two weeks of classes
+- PAs would also be required to host check in meetings with a small group of their advisees in the fall – checking on how things are progressing, answering questions, etc. PAs would continue to send communications to their advisees about important events for first-year students throughout the Fall.

-Summer: Peer Advisors will be expected to spend 2-4 hours per week on average mentoring their students and organizing informal social or other programs.
+Summer: Peer Advisors will be expected to spend 2-4 hours per week corresponding with their advisees.
 The demands may be heavier in the last few weeks leading up to Orientation as students begin to have more questions about their transition to law school.

-Orientation Week: Approximately 15 total hours, divided between mandatory attendance at the Welcome Check In, President and Dean’s Welcome Reception and the Peer Advisor dinner and assigned shifts for information table staffing, campus tours, participation in section service projects, or informal social events and advice sessions.
+Orientation Week: Approximately 15 total hours, divided between mandatory programming, Peer Advisor Meet-Ups, assigned shifts for information table staffing, campus tours, participation in section service projects, or informal social events and advice sessions.

 Peer Advisors will receive a personal stipend for their service at the end of the Peer Advisor Program.
 The stipend is to recognize the significant contributions Peer Advisors will make to the Law Center but is not intended to be hourly compensation.
 We are looking for candidates who are seeking this position because they have a commitment to mentoring students, fostering community, and giving back to the Law Center.